MVCC WORKS

 Challenges

-Workforce demands are growing more intense and complex as employers struggle under COVID.
-Oneida County’s economic development priorities include the Wynn hospital, Skydome, Wolfspeed and the growing needs of the advanced manufacturing sector, the Nexus Center, and continued growth of the cybersecurity sector anchored by the Air Force Research Lab.
-There is a need to build a workforce pipeline that creates competitive advantage and programs that align with workforce needs.
+Workforce demands are growing more intense and complex as employers in most every sector are challenged to find qualified workers.
+Oneida County's economic development efforts have changed the local landscape with the addition of the Wynn hospital, Nexus Center, Skydome, Innovare, as well as the addition of Wolfspeed adding to the expansion of Indium and Danfoss - all with the continued growth of the cybersecurity sector anchored by the Air Force Research Lab.
+These exciting developments require a workforce pipeline that creates a competitive advantage for employers through programs that align with workforce needs.

 Solutions